zebrunner/community-edition/docs/user-guide.md

 <parameter name="jenkinsRegressionMatrix" value="env: DEMO, branch: master; env:PROD, branch: prod"/>
 ```
 * Commit and merge.
-* After Scan is finished (automatic or manual) Carina-Demo-Regression-Pipeline cron job is created in Jenkins.
+* After scan is finished (automatic or manual) Carina-Demo-Regression-Pipeline cron job is created in Jenkins.
 * Every time you run Carina-Demo-Regression-Pipeline job it should start your suite xml child job twice for DEMO and PROD environments using appropriate branches.
 > Note: Any param values pairs can be provided.
 Comma separated - for single job params.
 Semicolon separated for multiple child job params.